Did you know that your Google AdSense Click Through Rate may impact your earnings through something called smart-pricing?

 An odd quote, don’t you think?
 Aren’t our heavily trafficked pages the ones on which we want to put Google AdSense?
 Aren’t the pages with the most traffic the ones that will bring in the most money?

 These would all seem to be logical questions.
-More traffic equals more money.
+More traffic equals more money, especially if we are placing for AdSense high paying keywords.
 This is what the gurus endlessly tell us.
 However, this advice-to take Google AdSense off of popular pages-is just the contrary.
 Can lower traffic equal more money?

 Well, to understand this, let’s take a look at the metric AdSense defines as the click through rate.
 As Google defines it, this metric measures “how often users click on your ads”.
 Thus, if 100 people view your web page, and one person clicks the ad, you have a CTR of 1%.